October 11, 1980. It was an AMAZING day!

 After seven short months after that double date with Tom & Deb, we were married.
 AND… 10 months after that, came the precious gift, we named Grace.

 I remember the day she was born like it was yesterday.
 It was a day that changed me forever.

 I was alone in my hospital room with this precious 7lb.
 11oz. beauty when it dawned on me:

 I was at the same hospital, in the same room, with the same nurse – where I was just three years prior as a young single momma.
 As I looked out the window holding my little girl, the reality of God’s grace suddenly began to overwhelm me.

 is often referred to as “unmerited favor.”
-In other words, receiveing what we don’t deserve.
-In the sciptures, the grace of God is often referred to as “finding favor” or “to be please with.”
+In other words, receiving what we don’t deserve.
+In the scriptures, the grace of God is often referred to as “finding favor” or “to be pleased with.”

 I cried a river that day, that seemed bigger than the river that flowed four stories below me through the Cleveland Metroparks that day.